SAP-samples/ui5-typescript-helloworld/README.md

 :construction: **WORK IN PROGRESS** :construction:

-* [Unit tests (QUnit)](./src/test/unit/) look good: run `npm start` and open http://localhost:8080/test/unit/unitTests.qunit.html
+* [Unit tests (QUnit)](./webapp/test/unit/) look good: run `npm start` and open http://localhost:8080/test/unit/unitTests.qunit.html
 * OPA tests still need additional boilerplate code and do NOT represent the final state!
 OPA APIs do not fit a typed language very well.
 Type definitions as well as APIs are being improved.
 Nevertheless, the OPA test code in this repository does work and is streamlined to some degree.
 The integration tests can be run at http://localhost:8080/test/integration/opaTests.qunit.html.

 ## Testing

 ### General Setup

-Right now no test runner is present, only the tests themselves which can be run manually.

-The testsuite.qunit.html/.ts files in `src/test` are not meant to be used like this, yet.
-They bundle the OPA and QUnit tests into one runner page.
+The tests can be executed either manually or in an automated way using Karma.
+The setup provides the following options:

+1. *Manual execution*  using `npm start` and execute the tests by opening the [testsuite](http://localhost:8080/test/testsuite.qunit.html) in your browser (but you can also open the QUnit or Integration testsuite directly)
+2. *Test-driven* development by running Karma in watch mode using `npm run karma` (which triggers the test each time a source file changes)
+3. *Headless testing* by running Karma either without coverage reporting using `npm run karma-ci` or with using `npm run karma-ci-cov`

 ### Unit Tests (QUnit)